XSLT: Media types

-With the release of the XSLT 2.0, the W3C recommended the registration of the MIME media type application/xslt+xml and it was later registered with the Internet Assigned Numbers Authority.
+With the release of the XSLT 2.0, the W3C recommended in 2007 the registration of the MIME media type application/xslt+xml and it was later registered with the Internet Assigned Numbers Authority.

-Pre-1.0 working drafts of XSLT used text/xsl in their embedding examples, and this type was implemented and continues to be promoted by Microsoft in Internet Explorer and MSXML.
+Pre-1.0 working drafts of XSLT used text/xsl in their embedding examples, and this type was implemented and continued to be promoted by Microsoft in Internet Explorer and MSXML circa 2012.
 It is also widely recognized in the xml-stylesheet processing instruction by other browsers.
-In practice, therefore, users wanting to control transformation in the browser using this processing instruction are obliged to use this unregistered media type.
+In practice, therefore, users wanting to control transformation in the browser using this processing instruction were obliged to use this unregistered media type.